-The following information was provided by MassDOT:
+The following announcement was provided by the MBTA:

-The following information was provided by State Sen. Will Brownsberger of Belmont who also represents Watertown and parts of Boston:
+The following piece was provided by State Sen. Will Brownsberger, D – Belmont, who also represents Watertown and parts of Boston:

 On Nov.
 18, House and Senate conferees filed their report on the hands-free cell phone safety bill.
 The bill is virtually certain to be approved by both branches and to become law shortly.
 The new hands-free rules will take effect in late February 2020, but violations will be handled with warnings through March 31, 2020.
 Under the new law, you can talk to your cell phone, but you cannot touch or even look at it while driving, except in true emergency.